Places to stay and things to do in Brussels

 Brussels Beer Bus

-Tips!
-Visit Brussels has a good overview of several beer and chocolate tours in Brussels.
+Tip: Visit Brussels provides an overview of several beer and chocolate tours in Brussels.

 On the trail of comic book heroes